 We have continually provided domestic and international consumer service and support to our customers to add overall value and to help differentiate us from our competitors.
 We continually review our service and support group and are marketing our expertise in this area to other potential customers.
-To date, we have not obtained any new customers, and there can be no assurance that we will be able to attract new customers in the future.
+There can be no assurance that we will be able to attract new customers in the future.